Join the Academy

 Let yourself wear the crappy writer’s hat during the drafting phase.
 The fancy writer’s hat is for the revision stage.
 The sooner you learn to separate the drafter from the reviser, the faster you’ll become unstuck and finish your project.

-Now, let’s get into the tools & tricks to help you when you’re stuck or stalled.
+Now, let’s get into the tools & tricks to help you get out of your writing funk.
 Not all the tools will apply to you and your project, but they can be combined with others to help you tackle your problem.
 Keep trying different tools till you find one that works for you and your current project.

 Talk it out